Small Businesses

 Resources

-• Benchmarking: Energy benchmarking is the process of tracking a building's annual energy use and using a standard metric to compare the building's performance against past performance and to similar building types.
-Benchmarking improves understanding of energy consumption patterns; helps identify energy saving opportunities within a portfolio of buildings; and manages business bottom line through consistent data collection and tracking.
+• Benchmarking: The process of tracking a building's annual energy use and using a standard metric to compare the building's performance against past performance and to similar building types.
+Benchmarking improves understanding of energy consumption patterns; helps identify energy saving opportunities within a

 • Energy Audits: Conducting an energy audit is a recommended first step in a building’s electrification and decarbonization journey.